 Clarinetist Igor Begelman’s virtuosity and imagination have been praised by critics as “remarkable display of music making” and have earned him an impressive list of prizes, engagements and honors, including the Avery Fisher Career Grant.
 In recent seasons Mr. Begelman appeared as a soloist with the I Musici de Montreal, Orchestra of St. Luke’s, Frankfurt Radio Symphony Orchestra, L’Orchestre de la Suisse Romande, as well as in recitals at the Kimmel Center, Merkin Hall, Weill Recital Hall, Lincoln Center, and Casals, Marlboro, Tanglewood, and Ravinia Festivals among many others.
 He received his Master’s degree from The Juilliard School of Music and a Bachelor’s degree from The Manhattan School of Music.

-As Principal Flutist of the Richmond Symphony, Mary Boodell has won acclaim not only for her orchestral playing, but for numerous chamber music collaborations as well.
-Equally at home in baroque and contemporary music, Ms. Boodell has performed at festivals across the US and Europe, including at Hollywood Bowl, Eastern Music Festival, Festival of Two Worlds in Spoleto, Italy, and Staunton Music Festival.
-Praised for being “one of [Richmond’s] most versatile and venturesome musicians,” she performs regularly with the Chamber Music Society of Central Virginia and the Richmond Chamber Players.
-A frequent soloist in her years with the Richmond Symphony, this season she will play Laura Schwendinger’s Waking Dream on the Symphony’s Masterworks series.
-Ms. Boodell received her Bachelor of Music at the Oberlin Conservatory and her Master of Music at Northwestern University.
+Mary Boodell is the Principal Flutist of the Richmond Symphony in Virginia.
+Praised as one of the city’s “most versatile and venturesome musicians,” she has won acclaim not only for her orchestral playing but also for her numerous chamber music performances.
+Equally at home in baroque and contemporary music, Ms. Boodell has performed at festivals across the US and Europe, including at the Los Angeles Hollywood Bowl, Eastern Music Festival, Festival of Two Worlds in Spoleto, Italy, Wolf Trap, VA and regularly at the Staunton Music Festival.
+Since 2004, she has played baroque and modern flutes as a member of the Chamber Music Society of Central Virginia (www.cmscva.org), an organization dedicated to bringing world-class chamber music to Richmond.
+She received her Bachelor of Music at the Oberlin Conservatory and her Master of Music at Northwestern University, studying with some of the country’s most respected flutists.

 Praised for her “light, fleet soprano” and “soaring, diamantine high notes” (Opera News), Megan Chartrand feels equally at home singing early music, art song, chamber music and concert repertoire.
-Notable solo performances include singing Dalila in Handel’s Samson with the American Classical Orchestra and Mozart’s Requiem with True Concord, both in Alice Tully Hall at Lincoln Center.
-Megan has also sung Phani in Rameau’s Les Indes Galantes with the ACO; Bach’s St. Matthew Passion, St. John Passion, and B Minor Mass with numerous ensembles, Handel’s Crudel Tiranno Amor with The Alberta Baroque Ensemble; Mozart’s Exsultate, jubilate with Tucson’s St Andrew’s Bach Society; and Kurt Weill’s Seven Deadly Sins and Mahler’s 4th Symphony at the Kuhmo Chamber Music Festival in Finland.
-Megan sings frequently with many of the most prestigious ensembles in North America including the Choir of Trinity Wall Street, The Clarion Music Society, Seraphic Fire, The American Classical Orchestra, The Santa Fe Desert Chorale, Yale Choral Artists, and Ensemble Origo.
+Notable solo performances include Dalila in Handel's Samson with American Classical Orchestra and Mozart's Requiem with True Concord, both in Alice Tully Hall at Lincoln Center.
+Megan has also sung Phani in Rameau's Les Indes Galantes with the ACO; Bach's St. Matthew Passion, St. John Passion, and B Minor Mass with numerous ensembles, Handel's Crudel Tiranno Amor with The Alberta Baroque Ensemble; Mozart's Exsultate, jubilate with Tucson's St Andrew's Bach Society; and Kurt Weill's Seven Deadly Sins and Mahler's 4th Symphony at the Kuhmo Chamber Music Festival in Finland.
+Megan sings frequently with the Choir of Trinity Wall Street, Clarion Music Society, Seraphic Fire, American Classical Orchestra, and many others. meganchartrand.com

 Derek Chester has quickly established himself as a preeminent interpreter of early music and oratorio repertoire.
 Chester holds voice degrees from University of Georgia and the Yale School of Music.
 As a Fulbright Scholar, he spent a year in Germany working as a freelance musician and furthering his training.
 Chester recently completed his DMA in Voice Performance and Opera Studies from the University of North Texas, with a dissertation on the juvenile song compositions of Samuel Barber.
 Recent appearances include Bach’s St. John Passion at Chicago’s Beethoven Festival; Bach's St. Markus Passion with Barokksolistene of Norway; Monteverdi's Vespers of 1610 with Boston Baroque; Britten’s War Requiem with the Korean Broadcasting System Symphony Orchestra, and all of the major works of Bach with American Bach Soloists.
 He currently serves as Assistant Professor of Voice at the University of Northern Colorado.